NouryJanse/recipes/README.md

   > https://github.com/mercurius-js/mercurius
 - Jest Unit and Integration test

-A consumer high performance website
+A consumer high performance website - Future plans (no development yet)

 - Next.js setup that functions as a consumer of the data
 - Static Rendering / ISR?